new york internal medicine

 MD2B Connect Physician ID # 73

-Where will this rotation take place: This hands-on outpatient rotation will take place in Manhattan (New York City).
+Where will this rotation take place: This outpatient US clinical experience will take place in New York City (Manhattan).

 What you will do: You will be under the supervision of a physician who is board certified in Internal Medicine.
 He is a Volunteer Attending at NYU and Mt.
 Sinai.
 He is also a Fellow of the American College of Physicians.